interledgerjs/hapi-web-monetization/README.md

 - `options.maxBalance` - The maximum balance that can be associated with any user.
 Defaults to `Infinity`.
 - `options.receiveEndpointUrl` - The endpoint in your Hapi route configuration that specifies where a user pays streams PSK packets to your site.
 Defaults to `/__monetizer/{id}` where `{id}` is the server generated ID (stored in the browser as a cookie).
 - `options.cookieName` - The cookie key name for your server generated payer ID.
 Defaults to `__monetizer`
-- `options.cookie` - Cookie configurations for Hapi.
+- `options.cookieOptions` - Cookie configurations for Hapi.
 See [Hapi server state options](https://hapijs.com/api#-serverstatename-options) for more details!

 ### Charging users